pangenome/pgge/README.md

 - [ ] Add possibility to input several GAF files.
 Make sure the user can input a list of samples for the GAFs.
 - [ ] The user should be able to select options for GraphAligner.
 - [ ] Add a toolchain that compares the query alignments with the exact nodes they aligned to in the graph.
-- [ ] Add Dockerfile.
+- [x] Add Dockerfile.
-- [ ] Add a CI building the Dockerfile and emitting evaluation metrics for all tools using `HLA-Zoo` data.
+- [x] Add a CI building the Dockerfile and emitting evaluation metrics for all tools using `HLA-Zoo` data.
 - [ ] Add usage examples for _`minigraph`_, _`cactus`_, and _`SibeliaZ`_.
-- [ ] Integrate into nf-core/pangenome pipeline.
+- [ ] Integrate into nf-core/pangenome pipeline. `HALFWAY THERE`.

 ## authors